oberman-lab/contrastive/Research/research_scott.md

     to the label y.
 This is standard supervised learning with data augmentation.
   - $d(u,C(u))$: Train unlabeled data to get closer to their nearest center.
 This trains samples to cluster in an arbitrary way, where the center of clusters is the nearest center at initialization for each label.
 This is done in [Mixmatch]('https://arxiv.org/abs/1905.02249') by sharpening the SoftMax output(aka increasing the temperature).
 This operation is a softer version than the clustering training proposed by $d(u, C(u))$.
 The motivation behind this training is learning to cluster is one step towards learning to cluster correctly.
 In [MixMatch]('https://arxiv.org/abs/1905.02249') they mention that this has to do with setting the boundaries in low-density regions of $p(x)$, although it should be noted that this process starts by setting the boundaries first, and then enforcing low densities in the region of these boundaries.
 Nonetheless, Mixmatch uses it, so it is probably empirically shown to help unsupervised learning.

  - $d(u,q)$: Define q as the averaged, sharpened target as the mean of the output of u and all its augmentations.
 This term is only from Mixmatch.

  - $d(u, u^+)$: learn that the distance in the feature space between an image and one of its augmentations should be small.
 Intuition: the relevant features in an image and one of its transformations are the same.
 This term has to do with learning a metric in feature space.
 Note: here u can be a supervised or an unsupervised sample.

  - $d(x_1, x_2)$: For two labeled samples $x_1, x_2$ for which $y_1, y_2$ have the same label, their feature vectors should be close to each other.
 The intuition here is that two elements of the same class should share some set of features.

  - $d(u^+, C(u))$: learn a random but consistent target for the augmentations of $u$.
 A similar term appears in MixMatch, but instead of $C(u)$ they take the average predictions of u and its augmentations at initialization, which is then temperature-sharpened (aka softly projected to the nearest center).
 Note: the effect of this term should resemble(to which degree? don't know) the combined effect of $d(u,C(u))$ and $d(u, u^+)$ by the triangle inequality.
 This can be seen also by the fact that if $d(u,u^+)$ is small enough, then they will be mapped to the same target.
 However, $d(u^+, C(u))$ being small intuitively does not imply the former, since two distinct feature vectors can be mapped to the same target.

- ##### Categorization
+ #####

+#### Comprehensive Study on Center Loss for Deep Face Recognition

+- Distinction of closed-set recognition vs open-set recognition
+- Closed-Set: the set of labels $Y$ is known and the same for training and testing.
+- Open-Set: $Y$ is bigger in the test set, potentially infinite set.
+Contrastive losses needed in that case.

+  - Sample Complexity of loss: number of loss elements to compute to get the full gradient.
+Pairwise losses (contrastive) has one more order of complexity than center-based approaches.
+- By this logic center loss is strictly better than pair-wise contrastive by the equivalence of k-means.
+  - Adds a loss term for distance to $w$ vector of the softmax activation.
+The idea is to maximise inter-class distance in the feature space.

+- Ideas to explore: Relation of cosine dist. with euclidean dist.
+Why does distance matter?
+Define distance as a single concept stemming from intra vs extra variation.

+Categorisation

  ###### Contrastive vs target based

  We wish to categorize the terms described above.
 The primary categories are